High-Functioning Anxiety in Adults

 Here’s the part most people don’t talk about: the same traits that helped you succeed can start working against you.

+That drive?
+It turns into overthinking.
+That responsibility?
+It becomes pressure you can’t put down.
 That independence?
 It makes it harder to ask for help.

 Over time, it can wear on your relationships, your sleep, even your physical health.